sebastian-garofalo/java-bootcamp/README.md

    - An student can assist several courses during the same year.
    - A teacher can be assigned to several courses.
    - For each course, each student has 3 partial notes and a final note.

-2. Create all relationship that you think they are required
+   - Create all relationship that you think they are required.

-3. Insert information for 3 teachers, 5 courses and 20 students per course
+2. Insert information for 3 teachers, 3 courses and 10 students per course.
-4. List students and teachers for a given course.
+3. List students and teachers for a given course.
 The output format should be:

         Course: <course-name>
         Teacher: <last-name>, <first-name>
         Students:
           <last-name>, <first-name> (ordered by alphabetically by last name)

-5. List final course notes for a given student (the input should be the registration number).
-They should be ordered by highest notes and course name)
-6. Percentage of students that passed/failed a given course.
+4. Percentage of students that passed/failed a given course.
-7. For a given teacher, list the timeline for each course that he is assigned to (ordered by date), and the course name.
+5. For a given teacher, list the timeline for each course that he is assigned to (ordered by date), and the course name.
 The format should be:

         Teacher: <last-name>, <first-name>
         Schedule: